docuracy/Locolligo/User-Guide.md

 ## Key Features
 > This guide is based on the initial configuration set up in the [master repository](https://github.com/docuracy/Locolligo), as outlined [below](./User-Guide.md#configuration).
 If you want to customise the configuration, you will need to 'fork' the repository into your own GitHub account.

-### Load Dataset
+### Load Example Dataset
 1. Point your browser to https://docuracy.github.io/Locolligo/.
-2. Click on `Choose Input`, then `Try Example`, and select `Hollar-1660.lp.json` from the drop-down list.
+2. Click on `Choose Input`, then
+3. `Try Example`, and
+4. Select `Hollar-1660.lp.json` from the drop-down list.

 You can explore this ready-made file (in Linked Places Format) by clicking on the triangular icons to expand and collapse the various 'object' properties.

+### Clear Dataset
+Click on `Clear` at any time to reload *Locolligo*.
+Any dataset that you have been working on will be lost unless you first download it.

 ### Local GeoData Library
 Any dataset (once converted to Linked Places Format) can be saved to your browser's internal storage ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)), ready to be linked to other datasets.